learn-anything/learn-anything/readme.md

 TinyBase is the main app state of the app.
 Front end state is reflection of TinyBase state.
 If TinyBase state changes, GraphQL requests to mutate real backend state are sent where needed.
 Same goes for any other side effects that needs to happen such as updating of files connected.

-Once you ran `pnpm app:dev`.
-In left corner of app you will see `Sync` button.
-Pressing it will seed TinyBase state with files from [this folder](https://github.com/learn-anything/seed/tree/main/wiki/nikita).

-## TinyBase current issues

-For some reason every time you try to read things from the store, it returns empty results.
+### Useful DevTools panel

+In the app you get after running `pnpm app:dev`, you will see `DevTools` panel in bottom right corner.
+It contains a list of useful actions you can run to aid you.

+One of the actions is `Seed TinyBase`.
+This will seed your local TinyBase store/sqlite with [one of the wikis](https://github.com/learn-anything/seed/tree/main/wiki/nikita) in seed folder.

+Read [app/packages/preload/src/index.ts](app/packages/preload/src/index.ts) file for details. `syncWikiFromSeed` is the function.

+### Issues with TinyBase

+There is also `Load Sidebar` action that runs `getTopicsSidebar`.
+This action is currently returning empty object when it should be returning contents of `topics` table.

 <!-- ```
 pnpm app:tinybase